‘Drive-by’ shooting outside Manchester house party injures 16 year old girl

 A 16-year-old girl has been injured in a ‘drive-by’ shooting outside a house party in Manchester.

-Greater Manchester Police said the teenager is in stable condition in after the incident, which happened on Quinney Crescent, in the Moss Side area of the city, at around 10.30pm last night.
+Greater Manchester Police said the teenager was in stable condition in after the incident, which happened on Quinney Crescent, in the Moss Side area of the city, at around 10.30pm on Friday.

-The force said it believes the girl was not the intended target of the attack.
+The force believes a single shot was fired by a passing vehicle at a crowd outside the address where the party was being held.
+Officers said they do not believe the girl was not the intended target of the attack.

 Her injuries are understood to not be serious and officers are with her as she continues to recover in hospital.

-The force believes a single shot was fired by a passing vehicle at a crowd outside the address where the party was being held.

-It said in a statement: “Inquiries are moving at pace to establish the reason for the incident and, ultimately, the people responsible for it.
+The force said in a statement: “Inquiries are moving at pace to establish the reason for the incident and, ultimately, the people responsible for it.

 “An extensive cordon is in place as we continue to investigate the scene, and we thank the local community for their cooperation while this takes place.”